Erik Moore General Information

 Mr. Erik Moore is the Founder and serves as Managing Director at Base Ventures.
+He served as Board Member at WithMe.
+He serves as Board Observer at Surf Air and Pigeonly.
 He is a passionate angel investor, entrepreneur, creative thinker, and an unabashed optimist.
 He served as the Board Member at Wildfang.
 After a rewarding fifteen-year career in investment banking, Erik secured an early retirement from Merrill Lynch in 2011 and at that point began pursuing his passion for entrepreneurship.
 He co-founded FlickLaunch.com, a new digital streaming platform on Facebook for feature-length movies.
 He created Rule LX, a successful special-purpose investment fund, offering a unique, discrete investment opportunity.
 Base Ventures takes the success of Rule LX and runs with it.
 Erik formed Base Ventures from a love for investing in trailblazing tech start-ups.
 During the past 12-years, Erik has invested in almost two dozen trailblazing start-ups.
 He's always believed in the powerful magic of human potential.
 Erik was a seed investor in Zappos.com which was sold to Amazon for $1.2b and Agencourt Biosciences which was sold to Beckman Coulter for $270mm.
 Erik is deeply involved in his community.
 He currently serves as a board member for the East Bay College Fund whose mission is to help resilient youth from Oakland, historically underrepresented in higher education, go to college and expand their life opportunities.
 He has served on the board of Morrisania West, an organization dedicated to at risk children in the Western Addition, SF.
 Erik was also a board member for Oakland's OK (Our Kids) program which facilitated a partnership between the police, schools, and the community to help prevent kids from entering the juvenile system.
 He co-founded an organization, Concentric Circles, that provides informal mentoring and teaches the principals of yoga to youth currently in the juvenile system and those recently released from juvenile hall.
 Finally, Erik is a former Trustee of Saint Mary's College High School in Berkeley, his alma mater, where he graduated Summa Cum Laude, taught French in the summer, and captained the football team for two years.
 Erik earned a B.A. from Dartmouth College, and dual graduate degrees -- an M.B.A. from the Wharton School and an M.A. in International Studies-French from the Lauder Institute of Management and International Studies at the University of Pennsylvania.